angusforeman/Speech2TextContainer10/docs/techstack.md

 - Mount a persistent volume (for example `C:\speechdata:/mnt/speech`) to cache downloaded model bundles and reduce cold start times.

 ## Application Components
-- CLI demo implemented in Python 3.10+ (in a DevContainer) using `httpx` to call the container's REST diarization endpoint.
+- CLI demo implemented in Python 3.10+ (in a DevContainer) using Azure Speech SDK to call the container's REST diarization endpoint.
-- Optional FFmpeg preprocessing step to normalize audio (mono, 16 kHz WAV) before submission.
 - `.env` file or secure secret store providing container `Billing__SubscriptionKey`, `Billing__Region`, `Billing` (full HTTPS endpoint), and `APIKEY` (mirrors the subscription key for container auth).
 - PowerShell convenience script (`Invoke-SpeechDiarization.ps1`) to warm the container via `/status`, pass in configuration, and call the Python entry point.